MuLoCo: Muon is a practical inner optimizer for DiLoCo: Limitations

 \section{Limitations}

 We have made our best effort to conduct a sound empirical study.
 However, as with most empirical works, we could not exhaustively run all relevant experiments, leading to natural limitations from settings that were not tried.
 Listed in no particular order, we acknowledge that out study has the following limitations.
 Firstly, our exploration of MuLoCo's performance at scale is limited to experiments training 150M-15B dense transformers in a 20TPP setting.
 Therefore, the scaling trends we predict may not hold for models that are several orders of magnitude larger.
 Secondly, our study is limited to studying dense transformers with no exploration of other popular foundation model architectures (e.g., MoEs, SSMs, or Hybrid architectures).
-Finally, we did not evaluate the perfor
+Thirdly, we do not explore outer optimizers beyond Nesterov SGD.
+Finally, we do not prove convergence of the method.